jameshanlon/jameshanlon.github.io/content/pages/about.md

 # About me

-I work as an engineer in the Silicon team at [Graphcore](http://www.graphcore.ai), based in Bristol in the UK, on the development of processors for machine intelligence.
-My current work is focussed on physical and logical implementation of aspects.
+I currently work as an engineer in the Silicon team at [Graphcore](http://www.graphcore.ai) in Bristol UK, on the design and implementation of new processors for machine intelligence.
+My work is focussed on the logical and physical implementation of aspects of high-performance ASICs.

-In my spare time, I help to run the [CHEESE project](http://cheeseproject.co.uk), a not-for-profit enterprise that uses thermal imaging to encourage people to reduce their domestic energy losses.
+ Since 2015, I have been a director of [The CHEESE Project](http://www.cheeseproject.co.uk), a not-for-profit enterprise that uses thermal imaging to encourage people to reduce their domestic energy losses.
 For those who struggle to heat their homes, it improves their health and well being, and for those who have thermally-inefficient homes, it saves them money and reduces their carbon emissions.
-I'm a member of the management committee.
+More recently, I have helped to found [First Thermal](http://www.first-thermal.co.uk) to socially franchise and replicate the work of CHEESE.

 I have previously worked as a software engineer specialising on the compiler toolchain at [XMOS](http://www.xmos.com) in Bristol, for their embedded